AkshatBhatia/UserStats/README.md

 To manage python dependencies we use virtualenv and pip.
 If you are not familiar with those tools below is a good read: http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/

-To test this webapp locally, you need to create your own twitter app.
+To test this webapp locally (tested on mac), go throught the following steps:
+1. you need to create your own twitter app.
 Goto https://apps.twitter.com/ to create one.
-Once that app is created:
+2. Install Mysql server on your local machine and create a userstats database.
+3. Add mysql to your path.
+Usually its found in /usr/local/mysql/bin. export PATH=$PATH:/usr/local/mysql/bin
+4. virtualenv userstats
+5. pip install -r requirements.txt
+   : Note that sometimes you might see failures when installing MYSQL_python, because it unable to find mysql config.
+   To resolve that issue, make sure mysql is in your path.
+If the issue persists, checkout http://stackoverflow.com/questions/5178292/pip-install-mysql-python-fails-with-environmenterror-mysql-config-not-found
+6. sudo install_name_tool -change libmysqlclient.18.dylib /usr/local/mysql/lib/libmysqlclient.18.dylib $VIRTUAL_ENV/lib/python2.7/site-packages/_mysql.so
-1. Copy settings_local.template to settings_local.py
+7. Copy settings_local.template to settings_local.py
-2. insert the correct consumer_token and consumer_secret in settings_local.py.
+8. Insert the correct consumer_token and consumer_secret in settings_local.py.

-To get started with the server:
-1. virtualenv userstats
-2. pip install -r requirements.txt
+9. Fill in all the required fields for Database settings in setting_local.py.
+10. run python manage.py migrate
-3. python manage.py runserver
+11: run python manage.py runserver

 To test the server hit the url:

 localhost:8000/twitterstats/tweets

 You should see some stats about your latest tweets.
+Try typing elonmusk in the search box and see the changes.